Culturesupport/CultureSupport/Readme.md

 -----------

 We Fleee to Spain to Hide Fron This Psychopathy People

+ - Flee Away From Corruption Criminals
+ - Flee Away To Let Gang Stalker Feel Useless